RNA, Ribonucleic acid is a type of nucleic acid involved in protein synthesis.

 The common examples of methylated bases are methylguanine and methylcytosine.

 tRNA molecules fold into a similar stem-loop arrangement which resembles a cloverleaf in two dimensions.
-Its structure has an acceptor arm for attachment of specific amino acid and a stem-loop with a three-base anticodon sequence at its ends.
+Its structure has an acceptor arm for attachment of specific amino acids and a stem loop with a three-base anticodon sequence at its ends.
 See the figure below.
 The anticodon can base pair with its corresponding codon or codons in mRNA.

 Small Nuclear RNAs

 Small Nuclear RNA (snRNA) plays an important role in gene regulation by RNA splicing.
 They are typically found in the nucleus, tightly bound to proteins in complexes called snRNPs (small nuclear ribonucleoproteins, also known as snurps ).